 The most comprehensive third-party review of the PI Behavioral Assessment was conducted from 2017 to 2018 through the certification company DNV-GL.
 In that review, Form V of the PI Behavioral Assessment was reviewed by Dag Øyvind Engen Nilsen and Sara Henrysson Eidvall, psychologists and independent DNV-GL auditors who evaluated the assessment against the guidelines published by the European Federation of Psychologists’ Associations (EFPA, 2013).
 These two auditors reviewed the entire assessment system, including validity, reliability, fairness, development, norms, reporting, supporting documentation and training, and even pricing and distribution.
 In addition to the general assessment system, the auditors reviewed and certified the PI Behavioral Assessment system for use in Sweden and Norway, meaning that technical documentation, psychometric analyses, fairness studies, and translation information were also analyzed for samples from those regions.
 The PI Behavioral Assessment passed this review and was certified under the EFPA model in September 2018.
-PI provides DNV-GL with annual reports on the PI Behavioral Assessment and recertifies the assessment with full reviews every three years.
+The PI Behavioral Assessment was successfully recertified under EFPA guidelines in 2021.
+PI now provides DNV-GL with annual reports on the PI Behavioral Assessment and recertifies the assessment with full reviews every five years.

 In 2020, Drs.
 Nilsen and Eidvall conducted a review of the PI Cognitive Assessment on behalf of DNV-GL and the assessment achieved certification for use on the overall level and for Sweden.
 This exhaustive review looked at technical documentation, additional psychometric analyses, fairness studies, and translation information.
-The PI Cognitive Assessment passed this review and was certified under the EFPA model in June 2020.
-PI will provide DNV-GL with annual reports on the PI Cognitive Assessment and will undergo additional reviews every three years.
+The PI Cognitive Assessment passed this review and was initially certified under the EFPA model in June 2020.
+The PI Cognitive Assessment was successfully recertified following EFPA guidelines in 2023.
+PI now provides DNV-GL with annual reports on the PI Cognitive Assessment and will undergo additional reviews every five years.

 What other third-party reviews have been conducted?